ppy/osu-wiki/wiki/Tournaments/COE/COE_2023/en.md

 ![COE 2023 1v1 osu!
 Tournament banner](img/banner.png)

 The **COE 2023 1v1 osu!
-Tournament** is a 1v1 single-elimination osu!
+Tournament** was a 1v1 single-elimination osu!
 LAN tournament run entirely in the [osu!(lazer)](/wiki/Client/Release_stream/Lazer) client, and hosted during [cavoe's osu! event 2023 (COE 2023)](/wiki/Community/cavoe's_osu!_event/2023) at Brabanthallen in 's-Hertogenbosch, Netherlands.
-It is the third instalment of the COE tournament series.
+It was the third instalment of the COE tournament series.

 ## Tournament schedule